 More Flooring Hints

-When it comes to carpets, you want to be careful not to spend too much here.
+Regarding carpets, you must be careful not to spend too much here.

 If you plan on holding the homes for 5 to 10 years, it doesn’t matter what you do.
-When it comes time to sell the property, you will likely be replacing that carpet.
+When it comes time to sell the property, you will likely replace that carpet.

 An Approach for Benchtops